TTC Frequently Asked Questions

 Are TTC courses for teachers only?
 Can principals participate as well?

 Yes, our courses are open to teachers and principals.
 Depending on your needs, please check both the PTC course descriptions and TTC course descriptions.
+Principals often attend TTC / TLI courses with a team of teachers to support their follow-up work.

 Do you offer courses online?

-The TTC does not offer online courses due to our enhanced onsite learning experience along with reflection and networking to form new relationships between colleagues in the international teaching arena.
+The TTC does not offer online courses due to our enhanced onsite learning experience, along with reflection and networking to form new relationships between colleagues in the international teaching arena.

 Do you offer any tuition discounts for the courses?